Babbexx-22/Darey.io_PBL/Project13.md

 ![vhost conf j2](https://user-images.githubusercontent.com/114196715/206765398-b85af287-966e-48ca-9ca9-2f5443fe67b9.png)

-In the defaults/main.yml file of the apache role, make the following changes;
+Other modifications that will be done in the defaults/main.yml file of the apache role are noted below ;

 - Define the loadbalancer name (server group) in the apache vhost section as shown below: